Skip to main contentSkip to search

 Common questions

-No. A suspension follows Part XIII of the Education Act, with a formal notice and a set appeal process.
+No. A suspension follows Part XIII of the Education Act.
+It has a formal notice and a set appeal process.
 An exclusion under s.
-265(1)(m) is a principal refusing to admit someone they judge detrimental to other pupils' well-being — the Act says it is "subject to an appeal to the board" but sets out no process, so the process comes from board policy.
+265(1)(m) is different.
+It is a principal refusing to admit someone they judge harmful to other pupils' well-being.
+The Act says it is "subject to an appeal to the board," but does not set the steps.
+Ask the board for its policy.

 The Education Act states the principal's decision under s.
 265(1)(m) is "subject to an appeal to the board."
 Because the Act sets no procedure or deadline for that appeal, ask your board in writing for its exclusion policy and its appeal steps.
 Community legal clinics and ARCH Disability Law Centre can help.